pdc/mismiy/README.md

 An optional `description` field supplies a long description of the appearance of the figure.

+An arbitrary structured data blob may be supplied as `data`.
+This can be used to provide machine-readable data about the subject of the page (for example, a review might have a summary of some data about the item being reviewed).
+It can be embedded in the page via the page templates.

 All of the fields are optional except `title`.

-- Technical aside: The metadata is parsed using [Strict Yaml], a less-confusing subset of the full YAML language.
+The metadata is parsed using [Strict Yaml], a less-confusing subset of the full YAML language.

+A field from a post can be supplied as a parallel file.
+The file name is the same as the post, minus the `.md` suffix, plus the field name and `.yaml`.
+For example, given a post `2026/08/05/cats.md`, the value for the `figures` field could go in a file `2026/08/05/cats.figures.yaml`.
+This can be useful for fields that are automatically generated.

 ## Blog metadata